From Surviving to Serving: Our Founder's Story

 A woman in traditional African clothing, a young man in graduation cap and gown, and a man in a black shirt celebrating and making playful gestures indoors.

 “I grew up in the heart of Kibera- the largest urban slum in Africa, where survival was, and still is, a daily struggle.
-Safety, food, even dignity were luxuries I couldn’t afford.
+Safety, food, and even dignity were luxuries I couldn’t afford.
 After school, I often asked classmates if I could join them at home for a meal or a place to rest.
 Some welcomed me.
 Many didn’t.
 Kindness had limits when everyone was barely getting by.

 That belief became real when I met a sponsor through a local organization.
 An individual who gave me a lifeline and the most enviable chance to stay in school and complete my education.
-What started in despair turned into a journey of transformation, made possible by opportunity and the belief of strangers who became family.
-They saw potential in me before I saw it in myself.

 Jacob H. Murunga